 The region benefits from a mild Mediterranean climate that makes securing your Sedgefield accommodation an option all year round.
 The summers from December through March are warm and sunny, perfect for getting out on one of the nearby lakes or swimming at Swartvlei Beach.
 While the weather is a bit cooler during the spring and fall, those are great seasons for hitting the hiking trails as fewer people are around.
 During the winter from June through August, it can get a bit chilly and rainy.
 Head to the vibrant Saturday market the town hosts throughout the year, featuring locally grown food and handicrafts.

-What are the top things to do in Sedgefield?
+Top things to do in Sedgefield

 Featuring a natural sandstone sculpture in the shape of a lion’s head and surrounded by fossilized sand dunes, Gericke’s Point is one of Sedgefield’s most photographed places.
 On the walk there, you can stop to check out the beach's tide pools, where you can spot sea crabs, anemones, sea urchins, and colorful fish.

 Located just a 15-minute drive from Sedgefield, this sweeping reserve covers more than 6,000 acres of land rich with lush coastal forests full of candlewood, milkwood, and yellowwood trees.
 The reserve is home to more than 220 different bird species, plus monkeys, bushpigs, porcupine, mongoose, and badgers.
 The reserve features more than six walking trails, including beach walks and forest trails.
 You can also take a pedal boat or canoe out on the river to get a closer view of the magnificent flora and fauna.